Los Angeles Sex Crime Defense Lawyer

 Additionally, a conviction of indecent exposure automatically requires that you be listed as a sex offender for life.

-There are several possible legal defenses that can be used by a Los Angeles sex crime attorney to indecent exposure and different ones can be used depending on the circumstances of your case.
+A Los Angeles sex crime attorney can use several possible legal defenses to indecent exposure, and different ones can be used depending on the circumstances of your case.

 Our defense attorneys can argue that you did not commit the act that is being alleged, or we can argue that you did not have the intent that is required under the law, such as the intent to satisfy a sexual desire or the intent to offend people.